HartsyAI/DatasetEditor/README.md

 - **Backing Services** – pluggable storage (blob), database (PostgreSQL/Dynamo), and search index (Elastic/OpenSearch) abstractions so we can swap implementations as we scale.

 See the detailed blueprint, data flows, and phased roadmap in `docs/architecture.md` for deeper dives.

+### Dataset Viewer Sliding-Window Cache

+- Uses cursor-based paging from the API to request small, contiguous chunks of items.
+- Keeps a fixed-size in-memory window (`DatasetState.Items`) instead of materializing all N items on the client.
+- Slides the window forward and backward as you scroll, evicting old items from memory to avoid WebAssembly out-of-memory crashes.
+- Rehydrates earlier or later regions of the dataset from IndexedDB (when enabled) or the API when you scroll back.

 ## ▶️ Running the API + Client Together